headforwards-spd/headforwards-website/src/pages/info-pages/new-product-development.md

     isTwoColumns: false
     content:
       - type: markdown-component
-        text: "Developing a new product requires a skill set specific to that project.
+        text: "Developing and launching a new product to market requiring a rapid development cycle, strategy support, UX design and customer testing all in close client collaboration. \r
-          With a timeframe of 12 months or more, Headforwards always recruit and create the core team in close partnership with clients. \r

-          \r\r
+          \r

-          A typical team might contain at least 2 dedicated software engineers, an Agile facilitator and a Product Owner or Product Manager. \r
+          Developing a new product requires a skill set specific to that project.
+With this in mind, Headforwards creates the core team in close partnership with clients.
+A typical team might contain at least 2 dedicated software engineers, an Agile facilitator and a Product Owner or Product Manager. \r \r

           \r